7 ways to fix a corrupted SD card and recover files:

-- Do not remove the SD card while it's being used by a device.
+- Do not remove the SD card while a device is using it.

 - Create regular backups of your data to avoid losing important files.

 If you follow these tips, you can help protect your SD card data from corruption and loss.
 However, even if you take all of these precautions, there is still a chance that something could go wrong.
-Therefore, it's important to have a backup plan in place so that you can recover your data if necessary.
+Therefore, it's important to have a backup plan in place to recover your data if necessary.
 You can make a backup plan with the help of EaseUS Todo Backup - award-winning disk imaging free backup software.